stewebb/eTWIG/design/twig.md

 }
 ```

-The layer of the widgets are based on the height of the tree, the node of top-layer widgets always have a higher height than the node of bottom-layer widgets.
+The **layer** of the widgets are based on the height of the tree, the node of top-layer widgets always have a higher height than the node of bottom-layer widgets.
+The **position** of the widgets are depends on not the whole canvas, but the parent template. (i.e., relative position)

 #### Template